AndrasKovacs/elaboration-zoo/experiments/mltt-lock/README.md

-There's Moebius: https://arxiv.org/pdf/2111.08099.pdf But I would like to also see a nice version of contextual types in Fitch style, because as far as I see the negative eliminator if just far more convenient than the positive one.
+There's Moebius: https://arxiv.org/pdf/2111.08099.pdf But I would like to also see a nice version of contextual types in Fitch style, because as far as I see the negative eliminator is just far more convenient than the positive one.